marielin/Mobile-Wikipedia-Redirect/README.md

 # Mobile-Wikipedia-Redirect
-A simple Safari extension to re-direct desktop Wikipedia pages to the mobile Wikipedia version.
+A simple Safari extension to re-direct desktop Wikipedia to mobile Wikipedia for greater readability.

+Currently only works with English Wikipedia (en.wikipedia.org).